baradhili/resource_mgr/README.md

 - [X] Make calendar controls consistent
 - [X] Set up teams
 - [X] Create Resource Type crud and link with teams
-- [ ] Filter multiple views/permissions by Team
+- [X] Filter multiple views/permissions by Team
 - [X] Create a "Senior Manager" role that might oversee one or more Teams
-- [ ] Update User admin to assign the user into various function roles such as "Resource", "Team Owner", etc
+- [X] Update User admin to assign the user into various function roles such as "Resource", "Team Owner", etc
 - [X] Add ability to release demand from a resource from a date (to handle exits)
-- [ ] Detect changes in imported data
+- [X] Detect changes in imported data

-Yes it is currently Laravel 10 based, not 11.
-Bleading edge, especially for major changes is not my thing.
+Yes it is currently Laravel 11 based, not 12.
+BSeveral of teh packages don't yet support 12.